'Flat out and bluesome'

 It’s widely accepted as the default background colour for many model websites and magazines alike, and of course, all those folks who wish to emulate the work of their modelling heroes.

 On a basic level, there’s nothing inherently wrong with this colour choice.
 It looks clean, professional and requires little thought to set up.
 But have we ever stopped to wonder what that blue does to our model and how we perceive its colour?

 "Come with us now on a journey. . ."

 Our eyes and brain are very good at decoding light and colour (our digital cameras on the other hand aren’t so hot at this) but we also visually mix colour, (its how we are able to see 16 million colours made up from tiny little red blue and green squares on our display screens).

-Essentially, blue doesn’t go with everything
+Actually, blue doesn’t go with everything

-So lets have a quick look at thinking just outside of our little blue box (while being involuntarily trapped inside a metaphorical one in these strange times).
+So let's have a quick look at thinking just outside of our little blue box (while being involuntarily trapped inside a metaphorical one in these strange times).

 These really are excellent in an old school analogue Mk Ia version way of doing things (and they don’t require a computer to be started up or a web page or app to be navigated to).